-Some financial planners also operate on the basis that there is no cost to the client at all, even for multiple appointments.
-Instead, they may earn money by receiving a commission for any financial products, like insurance, that the client purchases.
-It’s important to understand how a financial planner or adviser makes money so you’re aware of any other incentives that could impact the advice you receive and may make it biased.
+In certain situations, some financial planners may also operate on the basis that there is no cost to the client at all, even for multiple appointments.
+Instead, they may earn money by receiving a commission for certain financial products, like insurance, that the client purchases.
+It’s important to note that this type of arrangement is not allowed on certain financial products (such as superannuation products sold after 2013).
+It may help to understand more about how a financial planner or adviser makes money so you’re aware of any other incentives that could impact the advice you receive and may make it biased.

 Some people looking for guidance around the home buying process or taking out a home loan seek the assistance of a mortgage broker.
 Generally, mortgage brokers do not charge for advising their clients.
 However, as with some financial advisers, they typically make money by earning a commission from the financial institutions whose products they sell to clients.
 This is an important factor to be aware of when considering whether a mortgage broker is right for you, and assessing any options or products they present to you.